Erdeni Batur: War against the Kazakhs

-His increased stature and the wide recognition the Dzungar Khanate received as a great power among Central Asian nomads led Erdeni Batur to call for a pan-Mongolian alliance in 1640.
+In 1635, Erdeni batur invaded the Kazakh Khanate, and captured Jangir Khan at the Ili river he continued his offensives until 1638 to form a Diplomacy with Mongols, for a pan-Mongolian alliance in 1640.
 The entente took place inside Dzungar territory at a place called Ulan Buraa, near the Tarbagatai Mountains on the border between what is now the Xinjiang province of China and Kyrgyzstan.
-The ruling princes of all Mongolian tribes were present at the entente, except for the Mongol tribes of Inner Mongolia, who recently joined the Qing.